HenestrosaDev/100-days-of-swift/Projects/05-WordScramble/README.md

 | [28](https://www.hackingwithswift.com/100/28) | <ul><li>[Prepare for submission: lowercased() and IndexPath](https://www.hackingwithswift.com/read/5/4)</li><li>[Checking for valid answers](https://www.hackingwithswift.com/read/5/5)</li><li>[Or else what?](https://www.hackingwithswift.com/read/5/6)</li></ul>                                                                                                                                                                                                                                                  |
 | [29](https://www.hackingwithswift.com/100/29) | <ul><li>[Wrap up](https://www.hackingwithswift.com/read/5/7/wrap-up)</li><li>[Review for Project 5: Word Scramble](https://www.hackingwithswift.com/review/hws/project-5-word-scramble)</li>                                                                                                                                                                                                                                                                                                                          |

-## I've learnt...
+## I Have Learnt...

-- Reloading table views
+- Reloading table views with `reloadData()`.
-- Inserting rows
+- Inserting rows in a `UITableView`.
-- Text input in alerts
+- Text input in alerts with `alertController.addTextField()`.
-- Strings and UTF-16
+- Strings and UTF-16, which is necessary for working with strings in Objective-C code.
-- Closures
+- Closures: Self-contained block of code that can be passed around and executed later.
-- `NSRange`
+- `NSRange`: Used to extract a substring from a larger string or perform a search or replace operation within a string.

 ## Challenges